 Worked examples are useful for students beginning a new topic.
 Once there is some level of understanding, you can gradually withdraw worked examples to let students solve problems on their own.
 Research shows that there is an expert reversal shift in which worked examples can hamper the progress of students who already know the basics and need to develop fluency in solving problems on their own.
 Allow students who have a solid grasp of the basics to develop this skill, to encourage their progress.

 Search the collection

 ClickView is home to lots of great samples of worked example videos.
-Search our free elementary, middle or high school resources for examples, including videos covering such as math, geography, science and more subject areas.
+Search our free elementary, middle, or high school resources for examples of videos that cover subjects such as math, geography, science, and more.
 Explore our free video collection

 Worked examples in education